CollinAlpert/Java2DB/README.md

 ```

 Every POJO *must* extend `BaseEntity` and have an empty or default constructor.\
+The class `BaseEntity` overrides the `equals` and `hashCode` methods using the `id`.
+Override them in your entity classes if you need different behavior.\
 If you want to have a field in your POJO that should be ignored by Java2DB, you can apply the `Ignore` attribute to the specific field.

 Then we can go ahead and create the service classes: